FernandoVSF/Credit_Risk_Analysis/README.md

 The following outpits will be produced:

-  -Use Resampling Models to Predict Credit Risk
+- Use Resampling Models to Predict Credit Risk
-  -Use the SMOTEENN Algorithm to Predict Credit Risk -Use Ensemble Classifiers to Predict Credit Risk
+- Use the SMOTEENN Algorithm to Predict Credit Risk
+- Use Ensemble Classifiers to Predict Credit Risk
-  -A Written Report on the Credit Risk Analysis (README.md)
+- A Written Report on the Credit Risk Analysis (README.md)

 ## Resources
 - Data Source: https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Video_Games_v1_00.tsv.gz, AWS RBS